Attendance, Behaviour and Homework

 How Parents and carers can help

-- Parents can help and encourage their children to get into the habit of completing homework and working independently learning, by supporting them with their homework.
+Parents can help and encourage their children to get into the habit of completing homework and working independently, by supporting them with completing homework at regular times.
+For example, completing one hour of homework each day when they get home from school.